The UCSF Osher Center seeks overweight, adults with Type 2 diabetes for a diet and wellness study.

 - A diet from the American Diabetes Association: The diet emphasizes eating high-fiber foods (such as vegetables, fruits, whole grains, and legumes), low-fat diary products, fresh fish, and foods low in saturated fat.

-In either group, you will be asked to make dietary changes and complete about 15-30 minutes per day of home assignments.
-The home assignments will include monitoring your diet, meditation and other stress management techniques, as well as other activities to help support your lifestyle and dietary changes.
+In either group, you will be asked to make dietary changes.
+You may be asked to complete about 15-30 minutes per day of home assignments.
+The home assignments may include monitoring your diet, meditation and other stress management techniques, as well as other activities to help support your lifestyle and dietary changes.

-In addition to the classes, there are 4 required in-person assessment visits over the course of the study at baseline, 3 , 6, and 12 months.
-The assessments include blood draws to measure factors that may be affected by the intervention (for example blood sugar, cholesterol, etc.), body measurements (weight, height), surveys/questionnaires (some on computer), measurement of blood pressure.
-The study lasts for a total of about 12 months.
+In addition to the classes, there are 3 required online and in-person assessment visits at LabCorp and U.S. HealthWorks locations over the course of the study at baseline, 4 , and 8 months.
+The assessments include blood draws to measure factors that may be affected by the intervention (for example HbA1c, cholesterol, etc.), body measurements (weight, height, waist, and blood pressure), and online surveys.
+The study lasts for a total of about 8 months.

 You may be eligible if: